 These women featured in the film are working hard for the simple privilege of being able to work in a way that allows them to share the best of themselves with other people.
 They are vulnerable.
 They are successful.
 And they don’t apologize for either.

-Being these women for an hour and a half awakened something in me that I didn’t even know had been quieted.
-In getting to be them for an hour and a half, I became more me.
+Being these women for an hour and a half awoke something in me that I didn’t know was quiet.
+In getting to be them, I became more me.

-And what I loved most about the film was something I would have never guessed: a simple choice Erin made.
+And what I loved most about the Dream, Girl was something I would have never guessed: a simple choice Bagwell made.
 She filmed these women at work, doing their job.

-A teacher in a film course I took once said that while many scenes in movies and sitcoms will take place “at” work, they’ll rarely show characters really “doing” the daily grind of work because work is usually pretty “boring to watch.”
+A teacher in a film course I took once said that while many scenes in movies and sitcoms will take place “at” work, they’ll rarely show characters really “doing” the daily grind of work.
+After all, work is usually pretty “boring to watch.”

-You see 83-year-old Clara Villarosa, now working on her third business, the publishing company Villarosa Media, at a table with her daughters discussing the right cover that will sing from the shelves for one of their books.
+You see 83-year-old Clara Villarosa working on her third business, the publishing company Villarosa Media.
+She’s at a table with her daughters discussing which cover will sing from the shelves for one of their books.

-Then there’s Annie Wang of Senvol, a 3D printing company, who you see talking to her partner about whether or not they should take on an unpleasant client because of the money it will bring in or say no, thank you.
+Then there’s Annie Wang of Senvol.
+You see her talking to her partner about whether or not they should take on an unpleasant client because of the money it will bring in or say no, thank you.

-Any woman who has ever tried to do more than what is expected of her will see herself in these moments, in the daily decisions required to move an idea forward, in what it looks like to put yourself and your ideas on the line, each and every day.
+Any woman who has ever tried to do more than what is expected of her will see herself in these moments.
+In the daily decisions necessary to move an idea forward.
+And in what it looks like to put yourself and your ideas on the line, each and every day.